A Lagrange-Newton Algorithm for Sparse Nonlinear Programming: Introduction

 In sharp contrast to the fruitful computational algorithms for nonlinear programming with the single sparse constraint set $\S$, a small portion of research on greedy algorithms is addressed for general SNP over $\S$ intersecting with some additional constraint set.
-The limited works are distributed in \cite{kyrillidis2012sparse,zhou2017IIHT,beck2013sparsity,beck2015minimization,lu2015optimization,Lusparsepenalty}.
-Specifically, for an additional simplex set, a projected gradient method is developed by Kyrillidis et al. in \cite{kyrillidis2012sparse}; for the nonnegative sparse constraint set, an improved iterative hard thresholding (IIHT) is designed by Pan et al. in \cite{zhou2017IIHT}; for the case of the so-called symmetric sets, a gradient projection-type method and coordinate descent methods are proposed by Beck et al. in \cite{beck2013sparsity,beck2015minimization} and a nonmonotone projected gradient method is developed by Lu in \cite{lu2015optimization}; and for additional equality and inequality constraints, the penalty decomposition method with block coordinate descent (BCD) scheme is proposed by Lu and Zhang in \cite{Lusparsepenalty}.
+The limited works are distributed in \cite{kyrillidis2012sparse,zhou2017IIHT,beck2015minimization,lu2015optimization,Lusparsepenalty}.
 It is noteworthy that these algorithms are mostly gradient-based, and no quadratic convergence rate can be expected.
-To make up such a deficiency, the appealing theoretical and computational properties of NHTP \cite{zhou2019global} inspires us to ask an intriguing question: can we absorb the novel mechanism from NHTP and develop a quadratic convergent restricted Newton-type method for SNP?
-In this paper, we will give an affirmative answer and show how this can be achieved when $\Omega$ is characterized by nonlinear equality constraints as presented in problem \eqref{min}.
+To make up such a deficiency, the appealing theoretical and computational properties of NHTP \cite{zhou2019global} inspires us to develop a quadratic convergent Newton-type method for SNP when $\Omega$ is characterized by nonlinear equality constraints as presented in problem \eqref{min}.